Moon Grove Farm is a retreat from our fast-paced daily routines. Disconnect for awhile and remember a time when you daydreamed and felt rested.

 After a few years, they had just about given up on the rural life pursuit.
 Things aligned and the right farm emerged at the right time.
 Previously known as Stone Court Farm, Mike and Jen agreed the property was love at first site and went all in.
 By November 2017, they moved out to what is now named Moon Grove Farm and made it their home and business.

-Moon Grove will open its doors on Memorial Day weekend in 2018 as a farmhouse B&B. In early summer, the you-pick flower farm.
+Moon Grove opened Memorial Day 2018 as a farmhouse B&B. This summer the flower farm will open.
 By late summer 2018, a series of events will also be announced.

 Moon Grove Farm Co-Founders, Mike and Jen Quinlan